Rushdie says writers losing influence in West

 "I'm less optimistic in the short-term because I think right now the temperature is very high, but in the medium- to long-term I think it will change," he said.

 "In those countries in which Islamic radicalism has been most powerful it's also most disliked.
-So the people of Iran are not enamored of the Ayatollah's regime, the people of Afghanistan were not enamored of the Taliban."
+So the people of Iran are not enamoured of the Ayatollah's regime, the people of Afghanistan were not enamoured of the Taliban."

 He believed the "Arab Spring" uprisings had failed, but that the fight for a free society would not go away.